-Criterion 3.2: Robustness of the carbon crediting program's approaches for addressing non-permanence risks
+Criterion 3.2: Robustness of the carbon crediting program's approaches for addressing non-permanence risks mitigation activities from eligibility or providing incentives for project owners to avoid reversals from occurring.

 Carbon crediting programs use a variety of approaches toward non-permanence risks.
 The approaches can be categorized in two main approaches: